Commercial Real Estate Loan Calculator

 Net Operating Income (NOI)

-NOI is the property's gross rental income minus operating expenses — but before mortgage payments and depreciation.
+NOI is the property's gross rental income minus operating expenses, before mortgage payments and depreciation.
+Lenders use trailing 12-month actual NOI verified by operating statements.

-Lenders will typically use a trailing 12-month actual NOI figure verified by the property's operating statements, not projected income.
-They apply a vacancy factor (typically 5–10%) even if the property is fully leased.
+They apply a vacancy factor (typically 5–10%) even if the property is fully leased, not projected income.

 Amortization vs. Loan Term